valkey-io/valkey-py/CONTRIBUTING.md

 `invoke clean`.
 NOTE: it is assumed that the user running these tests, can execute docker and its various commands.

--   A master Redis node
+-   A master Valkey node
--   A Redis replica node
+-   A Valkey replica node
--   Three sentinel Redis nodes
+-   Three sentinel Valkey nodes
--   A redis cluster
+-   A valkey cluster
--   An stunnel docker, fronting the master Redis node
+-   An stunnel docker, fronting the master Valkey node

 The replica node, is a replica of the master node, using the [leader-follower replication](https://redis.io/topics/replication)